International Leadership Team

 Let us introduce you to some key people in our international rescue dog organization, as well as provide you with some background information.
 Search and Rescue Dogs of the United States has been helping with a variety of search and rescue missions since 1991.

 President Jeff Hiebert

 Jeff Hiebert started working in law enforcement in 1989.
-This was his introduction to search and rescue (SAR) dogs.
+This was his introduction to search and rescue (SAR) dogs, and he never looked back.
 His first dog, Frisco, was certified in wilderness area search, avalanche, water search, and HRD through Front Range Rescue Dogs.

-Currently, he’s working with his second and third Ranger Service Dogs, Dax and Trinity.
-These dogs are a blend of a police service K9 and SAR dog.
-They’re both certified in urban trailing, HRD, and water search.
-Jeff’s specialty is HRD in urban and wilderness trailing.
-Now, he’s working on certifying his 8th search dog.
+Currently, he’s working as a park ranger with his fourth and fifth Ranger Service Dogs, Zee and Switch.
+These dogs are a blend of a police service K9’s (assisting in law enforcement activities) and SAR dog.
+These canines are certified in urban trailing, HRD, water search and evidence.
+Jeff has certified 8 canines in SAR over his now 30+ year career.

-A former president and vice president of Front Range Rescue Dogs, Jeff has a bachelor’s in Environmental, Population, and Organismic Biology from the University of Colorado.
-He minored in Animal Behavior (ethology).
+He is the current president of SARDUS, leader of the Colorado Chapter of SARDUS and is a former president and vice president of Front Range Rescue Dogs.
+Jeff has a bachelor’s in Environmental, Population, and Organismic Biology from the University of Colorado and minored in Animal Behavior (ethology).

 Vice President Doug Teeft